-Worms enjoy feeding on organic matter in lawns, often referred to as 'thatch’, which is can be caused by organic matter such as moss and old grass clippings.
-Make sure that you remove clippings when you cut the grass and rake up fallen leaves in autumn to reduce the accumulation of thatch.
-Scarifiying your lawn will also help to reduce thatch.
+Limit their food supply - worms enjoy feeding on organic matter in lawns, often referred to as 'thatch'.
+To prevent the accumulation of thatch, remove clippings when you cut the grass and rake up fallen leaves in the autumn.
+Scarifying your lawn, which removes moss, will also help to reduce thatch.